DAILY MATH PRACTICE FOR GRADES 2–8

 Why not a drop-off tutoring center?

 Cost, schedule lock, and commute time.
-Involving a human teacher is always going to be expensive.
-I didn't want to lose schedule flexibility from another standing weekly calendar commitment.
-I don't have the time for yet another drop-off and pickup, even once a week, and if my kid is only getting one or two days per week of extra practice, is that even helping?
+Involving a human teacher is always expensive.
+I don't have the time or schedule flexibility for yet another drop-off and pickup, even once a week.
+And if my kid is only getting one or two days per week of extra practice, is that even helping?
 Akros is done on your schedule, your kids get consistent improvement every day, and you never need to leave your house.

 Why not an app?

 When I give my kids our family iPad to do an education app, I have no way to know if they are actually doing math or playing games.
-I have one iPad and three kids — if they need to take turns with the tablet, the morning math never gets done.
 With paper, the work is tangible.
 I can see it, I can hold it, I know when they're done and exactly what they did.
+I know they weren't just playing Fruit Ninja for thirty of the forty minutes.
 Kids need less screentime, not more.

 Why not just a textbook?

 I tried that.
 It works; I did it for three summers.
 But the textbook isn't tailored to my kid.
-I also have zero data on how they have done, what they know, or how they improved.
+Textbooks also provide zero data on how they have done, what they know, or how they improved.
 Doing this right (picking the problems, grading them, tracking what to revisit) took literal hours every day.
 And without a daily email in my inbox, it was easy to forget.

 A summer Tuesday with Akros.